 Designers and art directors can use the Instant Articles “styles” capabilities to set one or more templates for your feeds.
-To create or modify the styles used for typographic elements that appear in your articles, use the Style Editor found on the Instant Articles Configuration page.
+To create or modify the styles used for typographic elements that appear in your articles, use the Style Editor found on the Instant Articles Configuration in Creator Studio.

 To get a sense of the design possibilities with our new style editor you can refer to our “Using Your Style Editor” example article.
 Learn how to access our example articles.

-To find the Style Editor, go to Publishing Tools on your Page, then choose Configuration under Instant Articles from the left navigation menu.
+To find the Style Editor, go to Creator Studio on your Page, then choose Links under Published or Pre-Published from the left navigation menu, and click on the gear icon on the right.
+Then scroll to the Styles section and click on Add Style.

 “Default” is the basic style applied to articles that appear in your feed.
 Edit the default style by clicking on its name.
 This opens an overlay with options to customize individual elements in your articles.